-Graduate students are eligible for continued financial support provided they are: (1) enrolled full-time; (2) in good academic standing, i.e., not on probation; (3) making satisfactory progress towards their degree based on their research and work ethic; (4) the availability of funds and (5) satisfactory performance documented on annual evaluation per Graduate School Policy and Procedures (see evaluation form).
+Graduate students are eligible for continued financial support provided they are: (1) enrolled fulltime; (2) in good academic standing, i.e., not on probation; (3) making satisfactory progress towards their degree based on their research and work ethic; (4) the availability of funds and (5) satisfactory performance documented on the annual evaluation per Graduate School Policy and Procedures (see evaluation form).
 If a student changes his/her subject area after support has been extended, support eligibility will be reviewed and may be terminated.

-Per US Federal law, all TAs are required to complete Family Education Rights and Privacy Act (FERPA).
+Per US Federal law, all TAs are required to complete the Family Education Rights and Privacy Act (FERPA) training.
 FERPA training provides guidelines on protecting the privacy of student education records.
 MSE requires all TAs to complete the training online every semester they are a TA. https://clemson.bridgeapp.com/learner/courses/129/slide/1061

 Per South Carolina state law, a graduate student whose native language is not English is required to pass an English speaking exam before becoming a TA.
-MSE requires all non-native English speaking TAs to take the Clemson English Speaking Proficiency (CESP) test and pass (P).
-Those who do not pass (F) or have a conditional pass (CP) will be assigned appropriate TA duties, such as grading, until passing.
+MSE requires all non-native English speaking TAs to take the Verification of English Skills Test (VEST) test and pass (P).
+Those whose test results are Limited (L1 or L2) or do not pass will be assigned appropriate TA duties, such as grading, until passing.